FurTrader/uno-SPIDER-SHIELD-/README.md

 ### This is a breakout shield for the Arduino Uno.

-The V1 bare boards are available for $5 while they last: https://overkillsolar.com/product/spider-shield-v1/ If this is popular we will make some V1.1 boards for sale.
+The V1 bare boards are available for $5 while they last: https://overkillsolar.com/product/spider-shield-v1/ If this is popular we will make more.

 This project is open-source under the usual MIT or GPL3 license.
 You may use it for any purpose.